hdorgeval/le-livre-des-rois/src/markdown/en/warner/03-thamouras/01-tahmuras-ascends-the-throne-invents-new-arts.md

 To feed on barley, grass, and hay ; he noted

-v 21 The shyest of the beasts of prey, and chose
+The shyest of the beasts of prey, and chose

 The jackal and the cheetah, luring them